craftingcity/The-Known-World/ORGANIZATION/Notes From Grain Into Gold.md

 Buttons are rare, zippers are rarer, broaches are common, lacing is also probably common enough.

-A slave without training would run 100sp and one with training would range closer to 250sp, in either case, a slave needs to be provided with food and shelter.
+A slave without any training would run 100sp and one with basic training would range closer to 250sp, while one that could perform a specialized task would cost about a third more every two sp a non-slave would make performing the job (say 350 for a 8sp task, 500 for a 12sp and so on), in any case, a slave needs to be provided with food and shelter, as well as supervision and enforcement.
+Just as there are other overly priced commodities, buyers beware when failing to authenticate or appraise.

+Dining out costs 4x at lower end places and 6x at higher ones.

+Don't forget always be Cutting Corners.